-Serco Ltd has a dedicated safeguarding team who are trained to the appropriate level in safeguarding responsibilities.
-The team are led by two Designated Safeguarding Lead (DSL) and also have a nominated Designated Safeguarding Officer (DSO).
-Additionally, all Serco Ltd staff receive internal training and support on safeguarding to at least a level 2 standard.
+Serco Ltd. has a dedicated safeguarding team who are trained to the appropriate level in safeguarding responsibilities.
+The team is led by a Designated Safeguarding Lead (DSL), with two supporting DSLs and also has 4 nominated Designated Safeguarding Officers (DSOs).
+Additionally, all Serco Ltd. staff receive internal training and support on safeguarding to an appropriate standard.